Armandoxh/Armandoxh.github.io/README.md

 programming a computer to play against keeping track of what dom element does what

+## HOW TO START
+Place your ships
+click on a tile on the "attacking" grid on the left side to start gameplay.

 Known Bugs:

-clicking to fast when choosing the tile to place the missile on causes a memory leak and will break the game clicking in between divs will sometimes cause the same memory leak mouseover is not removed after all ships are placed and unhighlights them if they were selected to be "attacked" by the computer
+Do not hover over your ships when you are in the "attacking phase."
+It causes the tiles to reset. clicking to fast when choosing the tile to place the missile on causes a memory leak and will break the game.
+You have to click slowly clicking in between divs will sometimes cause the same memory leak mouseover is not removed after all ships are placed and unhighlights them if they were selected to be "attacked" by the computer

+Clicking on a div can sometimes ruin the game placement of ships on the front end but not the back end and a refresh is required enemy "proximity mine" is not working properly so was removed